Gromov-Witten theory and invariants of matroids: Virtual fundamental classes of wonderful models

 \section{Virtual fundamental classes of wonderful models}

-We work over an algebraically closed field of characteristic $0$ and our logarithmic structures in this section will be fine but not necessarily saturated.
-The section involves three ingredients: the tautological vector bundle cutting out the wonderful model of a matroid~\cite{BEST}, the virtual Grothendieck--Riemann--Roch theorem~\cite{CG07}, and the functoriality of the virtual fundamental class~\cite{KKP}.
+We work over an algebraically closed field of characteristic $0$ and construct the virtual classes of matroids.
+The section involves three ingredients: the tautological vector bundle cutting out the wonderful model of a matroid~\cite{BEST}, the Grothendieck--Riemann--Roch theorem~\cite{CG07}, and the functoriality of the virtual fundamental class~\cite{KKP}.
 They will be combined to obtain a combinatorial formula for the virtual fundamental class of a wonderful model for a complex arrangement complement.